jHelsing/Heartbeat/report_template.md

 ## Administrative details

 - Send in the sprint reports and postmortem report via mail to Terese and Magnus.
+  Submit in PDF format with your group number as filename (ex: group-17.pdf).
   Deadlines are in the course schedule.

 - The postmortem part shall be 2000-3000 words long.